A Bijective Image Retargeting Algorithm Based on Conformal Energy: Background

 \subsection{Mathematical modeling}

 We build up one mathematical model to illustrate the image retargeting problems.

-ROIs, usually the main objects in one image, are the critical parts that attract most people's attention at first sight.
-Therefore, it is reasonable to preserve the shapes of those objects entirely during the retargeting process.
+Regions of interest (ROIs), usually the main objects in one image, are the critical parts that attract most people's attention at first sight.
+Therefore, preserving the shapes of those objects entirely during the retargeting process is reasonable.
 Line structures are another important factor in images.
-The human visual system is sensitive to distortions except stretching, so we set the warping map on the line structure as a simple stretching mapping.
+The human visual system is sensitive to distortions except stretching, so we set the warping map on line structures as a simple stretching mapping with translation.